thoughtbot/ios-on-rails/book/iOS/making_the_post_event_request.md

 ### Adding a Submit Event Method

-Lets take a step back and remember what this view controller is supposed to look like.
-The HUMEventViewController will have 4 cells for each property of our event (name, address, startDate, endDate) and a submit cell.
-Instead of referring to these by their indexes, lets define these cell indexes in an enum at the top of `HUMEventViewController.h`.
+Let's take a step back and remember what this view controller is supposed to look like.
+The HUMEventViewController will have four cells, one for each property of our event (name, address, startDate, endDate), and a submit cell.
+Instead of referring to these by their indexes, let's define these cell indexes in an enum at the top of `HUMEventViewController.h`.
 This enum starts at HUMEventCellName = 0 and goes to HUMEventCellCount = 5.

 	// HUMEventViewController.h